-Use in-pavement fixtures in paved overruns and in displaced thresholds or where they are subject to damage by jet blast.
-They must be mounted on corrosion-proof steel light bases set in a concrete foundation.
+Use in-pavement fixtures in paved overruns and in displaced thresholds and other locations where fixtures are subject to damage by jet blast.
+They must be mounted on corrosion-resistant anodized aluminum light bases set in a concrete foundation.
 No part of the unit must extend more than 1 inch (25 millimeters) above surrounding pavement.
 All other fixtures must be elevated and capable of being aimed as required by this UFC.